stub4ever/flekstub/README.md

-###  Flekstub - A Flex UI Semantic web framework for designers & developers
+###  Flekstub - A Flex CSS modern web framework for designers & developers

 I am currently working on this project to improve my skills in front-end development.
 And I would like to share the code with everyone in the world.
 Please feel free to send me an message if you are interest or have any questions:).